ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 ## gRPC-Web

-$productName$ also supports the [gRPC-Web](../../topics/running/ambassador#grpc) protocol for browser-based gRPC applications.
+Emissary-ingress also supports the [gRPC-Web](../../topics/running/ambassador#grpc) protocol for browser-based gRPC applications.